amtep/ck3-tiger/README.md

 [![tiger-lib docs.rs](https://img.shields.io/docsrs/tiger-lib?label=tiger-lib%20docs)](https://docs.rs/tiger-lib/latest/tiger_lib/)
 [![Discord](https://img.shields.io/discord/1137432658067062784?logo=discord&label=discord&labelColor=1137432658067062784&color=royalblue)](https://discord.gg/3uQVCJ8uVf)

 Tiger pounces on bugs.
-Checks Crusader Kings 3 user mod files for mistakes and warns about them.
+Checks Crusader Kings 3, Victoria 3, or Imperator: Rome user mod files for mistakes and warns about them.
 For example: missing localizations, or using a faith trigger on a character.

-Crusader Kings 3 is a grand strategy game made by Paradox Interactive, and user mods are made by the players to enhance or change their game experience.
+These games are a grand strategy games made by Paradox Interactive, and user mods are made by the players to enhance or change their game experience.
 This tool is for the people who make the mods.

-`ck3-tiger` now also comes with `vic3-tiger`, which does the same thing for Victoria 3, and with `imperator-tiger`, which does the same thing for Imperator: Rome.

 ## Status

-This project is maturing but not yet stable.
-It will warn about some things that are actually correct.
+Tiger is mature but will still warn about some things that are actually correct.
+It will also often take a few days or even weeks to catch up with the latest updates to the games it supports.

-`vic3-tiger` is somewhat younger than `ck3-tiger` and will have less accurate warnings.

 ## Features

 `ck3-tiger` (or `vic3-tiger` or `imperator-tiger`) will read the relevant vanilla files and your mod's files, and it will complain about everything in your mod that looks wrong.
-Where possible, it will tell you why it thinks the thing is wrong and (still in very few cases) what you should do instead.
+Where possible, it will tell you why it thinks the thing is wrong.

 * Syntax validation: are you using the right key = value pairs?
 No misspellings?
 * Missing items: is every game object that you refer to actually defined somewhere?